-Regular practice isn’t enough—kids need to learn deliberate practice to improve.
-Here are 5 ways to encourage your child to keep doing his best and learn.
+Regular practice isn’t enough—kids need to learn how to improve.
+Here are 5 ways to encourage deliberate practice to keep doing their best and learn.

 Deliberate practice is practice designed to improve specific skills you’re trying to master.
 You receive feedback and correct mistakes to improve your performance and strive for excellence.